 FAIR data by design – Roche

-Enabling transformationless data integration & automated FAIR Assessment
+Enabling transformationless data integration and automated FAIR Assessment

 • Provision of a FAIR data catalog for data discovery and data access.